ministryofjustice/security-guidance/docs/phishing-guide.md

 Never give MFA to codes to anyone.
 Companies, banks, government departments, and social media sites will never contact you and ask for your MFA code.

 MFA also provides an early warning system for credential compromise.
 If you ever receive an MFA code for an account that you are not actively logging into, then someone other than you is trying to access the account.
-This means your credentials might have been compromised, so you should change your password as quickly as possible.
+This means your credentials might have been compromised, so as quickly as possible, you should:

+-   Report the problem to security.
+-   Change your password.

 ## Out of band checks